cybertron/coredns/plugin/sign/README.md

 The DNSSEC RFCs: RFC 4033, RFC 4034 and RFC 4035.
 And the BCP on DNSSEC, RFC 6781.
 Further more the manual pages coredns-keygen(1) and dnssec-keygen(8).
 And the *file* plugin's documentation.

-Coredns-keygen can be found at https://github.com/coredns-utils in the coredns-keygen directory.
+Coredns-keygen can be found at <https://github.com/coredns-utils> in the coredns-keygen directory.

 ## Bugs

 `keys directory` is not implemented.
-Glue records are currently signed.
+Glue records are currently signed, and no DS records are added for child zones.